UK millionaires: Where they went to uni and what they studied

 The University of Birmingham boasts the highest proportion of self-made UK millionaires; an astounding 84% of their rich graduates became wealthy on their own.

-David Gill was the Manchester United Football Club’s Chief Executive and a Vice Chairman of The Football Association (while they were still good), but he started his journey at the Birmingham Business School.
+David Gill was the Manchester United Football Club’s Chief Executive and a Vice Chairman of The Football Association (back when they were still good), but he started his journey at the Birmingham Business School.

 At Man United he was among the highest-paid directors, with a staggering £2 million salary.
-With a clear head for business and an incredibly informative degree, there was no stopping him.
+With a clear head for business and a pragmatic degree under his belt, there was no stopping him.

 E L James